 Explanation

 The example above shows how we can embed PHP codes within HTML tags.
-When we run this code, the PHP engine processes the instructions between the PHP tags (“<?php echo “Hello World !” ?>”) and left the rest of the things remain as it is.
+When we run this code, the PHP engine processes the instructions between the PHP tags (“<?php echo “Hello World !” ?>”) and does not execute or affect the rest of the code.

-In the end, the webserver sends the final output back to our web browser, which is entirely in HTML.
+In the end, the webserver sends the final output back to our web browser, which is displayed with the help of HTML.

 PHP Case Sensitivity